iiradia/kPOD/README.md

 # k-POD: A Method for k-Means Clustering of Missing Data

+Python software for k-means clustering of partially observed data from Chi, Chi, and Baraniuk (2016) <doi:10.1080/00031305.2015.1086685>.
 The k-POD method presents a simple extension of k-means clustering for missing data that works even when the missingness mechanism is unknown, when external information is unavailable, and when there is significant missingness in the data.
 In addition, k-POD presents strong advantages in computation time and resources over other methods for removing missingness, while still maintaining accuracy.
-More details are outlined in the [k-POD](https://www.tandfonline.com/doi/abs/10.1080/00031305.2015.1086685) paper.
+Citation information is below.

 ## Getting Started